 According to USDA, tomato origin in South America and arrived in the states in the late 1700s.
 Since that time, thousands of tomato varieties have been developed to improve quality and disease resistance.
-Thanks to the tomato imports and tomato cultivation; today, we have countless options to choose from with different sizes, colors, and flavors to enjoy.
+Thanks to tomato imports and tomato cultivation; today, we have countless options to choose from with different sizes, colors, and flavors to enjoy.

-Grape tomatoes gets their name because they are oblong and shaped like grapes.
+Grape tomatoes get their name because they are oblong and shaped like grapes.
 They’re about half the size of cherry tomatoes and have thicker skins.
 They are not as sweet as cherry tomatoes and the flesh is meatier and less watery.
 Furthermore, they are great for snacking and salads.
 In comparison to a cherry tomato, the grape tomato has a longer shelf life, making them ideal for storage.

 As the name suggests, cherry tomato is the size and shape of cherries with thinner skin.
 They come in a variety of colors, such as red, orange, yellow, and brown.
 They are sweet and juicy with a crisp bite.
 You can easily recognize a cherry tomato by taking a bite, and the tomato juice will immediately burst in your mouth.
 Great for hollowing out and stuffing and snacking.

-Green tomatillos are similar to green, unripe tomato with a dry, leafy husk that wraps around the outside.
+Green tomatillos are similar to green, unripe tomatoes with a dry, leafy husk that wraps around the outside.
 They are sour and sweet, like a green apple; with bright citrus notes and a dense, dry texture.
 A popular ingredient for Mexican sauces and soups.
 If you like Granny Smith apple, you should give a green tomatillo a try.

 Stem tomato is a round tomato with the vine still attached.
 They are left on the vine to immerse the plant's nutrients until fully ripe.
 They are meaty and have small seeds.
 Stem tomatoes taste tart and juicy with a garden-fresh flavor.
 They are most often used for slicing and salads.
 If you are looking for something similar to fresh-picked tomatoes from your backyard, check out the stem tomatoes.